 The Physics of Condensed Plasmoids, Ball Lightning & LENR

-After decades of research on high-density charge clusters , ball lightning and LENR it turns out, that Edward H. Lewis was right with his hypothesis: Atoms can enter a previously unknown state of matter, in which they behave like ball lightning, and which is at the heart of the LENR phenomenon [3, 4].
+After decades of research on high-density charge clusters , ball lightning and LENR it turns out, that Edward H. Lewis was right with his hypothesis: Atoms can enter a previously unknown state of matter, in which they behave like ball lightning, and which is an intermediate state of the LENR reaction , .

-The quantum-mechanical understanding of this strange state of matter, which will in the following be called “condensed plasmoids (CP)”, enables us to build and control scalable low-cost devices, which can convert nuclear energy to heat – safely and environmentally clean.
+The quantum-mechanical understanding of this strange state of matter, which will in the following be called “condensed plasmoids (CP)”, is a pivotal step towards “taming” LENR for commercial applications.

 In contrast to the quantum-mechanical model of the atom, which is based on the spherically symmetric electrostatic potential of the nucleus, the quantum-mechanical model of CP is based on the cylindrical symmetry of a very thin plasma “wire”.

 In CP both, the nuclei and the electrons are moving rapidly in opposite directions along the plasma wire.
-This results in a strong electric current through the wire, pinching the plasma thin via its strong magnetic field.
+This results in a strong electric current through the wire, pinching the “plasma” thin via its strong magnetic field.
+The word “plasma” is in quotes here, because the electrons are in their ground state, i.e. the entire object is stable against radiative decay.

-The assumption, that the nuclei of the atoms are fixed points in space (Born-Oppenheimer approximation), is not adequate for modeling CP.
-The wave functions of all the electrons and all the nuclei are largely delocalized in one dimension.
+The assumption, that the nuclei of the atoms are fixed points in space (Born-Oppenheimer approximation), is not adequate for modeling CP, because the wave functions of all the electrons and all the nuclei are largely delocalized in one dimension.

-CP enable nuclear reactions between the ions via strong electronic screening of the Coulomb barrier and via self-amplifying longitudinal density oscillations of the plasma.
+CP enable nuclear reactions between the ions via its ultra-high density and the strong electronic screening of the Coulomb barrier.

-The gamma radiation of nuclear reactions inside the plasma wire are suppressed, because the dense electron current in the plasma wire provides high dampening of the dipole oscillation of excited nuclei.
+The gamma and neutron radiation of nuclear reactions inside the plasma wire is suppressed, because the ultra-dense electron current in the plasma wire provides high dampening of the dipole oscillation of excited nuclei.

 Table of Content